ONLY A PERSON WHO RISKS IS FREE

 by Joan Gadsby ~

-UNKNOWN AUTHOR RISK POEM KNOWN (written by William Arthur Ward)
+UNKNOWN AUTHOR RISK POEM KNOWN (poem by William Arthur Ward)

 DRUG ADDICTION PRESCRIPTION